klust/SupercomputersForStarters/docs/C09_Conclusions/index.md

 The same holds for languages meant for scripting, with Python the most used one in scientific computing.
 Such languages were never designed for efficiency and for tasks that execute continuously and require a lot of CPU time.
-Python can be acceptable when it is used to bind modules together that themselves each are highly optimised C/C++ code, but it is very hard to get pure Python code to work efficiently.
+Python is acceptable when it is used to bind modules together that themselves each are highly optimised C/C++ code, but it is very hard to get pure Python code to work efficiently.
 There have been several efforts to try to write just-in-time compilers that can increase the efficiency of pure Python code, but none of the